-Drivers of giant semi-trucks and tractor trailers may not properly look when they turn in front of you.
+Drivers of giant big rigs and tractor-trailers may not properly look when they turn in front of you.
 As a result, they are prone to causing devastating collisions.

-When you are involved in an accident with a semi-truck, tractor trailer, or other large truck and it was their driver’s fault, you shouldn’t have to pay for your own recovery.
+When you are involved in an accident with a semi-truck, tractor-trailer, or other large truck and it was a trucking company’s driver’s fault, you shouldn’t have to pay for your own recovery.
 Their insurance company is liable to compensate you for all of the damages you suffer as a result of the accident.

-Especially with expensive semi-truck accidents in California, the insurance company is interested in paying you as little as possible.
+Especially with expensive big rig accidents in California, the insurance company is interested in paying you as little as possible.
 Contact Maison Law today for a free case analysis to find out what your truck accident case is really worth.

 California Truck Accident Claims Process

 Any collision with a semi-truck or tractor-trailer in California can lead to disastrous consequences.

 Even with the serious injuries that often result from big rig accidents in California, insurance companies try to pay as little as possible for victims’ recovery.

 That is why Maison Law offers a free, no-obligation consultation to California truck accident injury victims.
 We will be happy to answer your legal questions and discuss your full range of options for moving your accident case forward.

 California’s high-volume manufacturing sector ships out food, cars, home goods, and hi-tech products across the globe.
 Those vital industries are great for the economy and provide jobs for millions of people, but provide a hazard for drivers sharing the road with big rigs.